 ∗ Gaming Guild: Advisor Dr. Ben McCorkle at email@example.com.
 This group gathers students together who share a common interest of video and board games for friendly competition on campus.

-∗ Griffin Society: Advisor Dr. Joel Barker at email@example.com.
-The Griffin Society is an honors organization that encourages academic excellence and success through participation in honors classes, lunch and learn lectures, and other activities.
+∗ Griffin Society: Advisor Dr. Ruben Petreaca at email@example.com.
+The Griffin Society is organization that encourages academic curiosity through participation in Griffin Talks, with the goal of bringing new ideas and perspectives to academically minded students.

 ∗ Kapow: Advisor Dr. Stuart Lishan at email@example.com.
 This is an organization for students who are passionate about writing.
 Students come together to share, listen, and give feedback on poetry, fiction, and creative nonfiction written by their fellow classmates.